tidiane-camaret/tidiane-camaret.github.io/_posts/2021-04-18-computer-vision-image-captioning-en.markdown

     if i % 100000 == 0:
         print("[%d/%d] Tokenizing captions..." % (i, len(ids)))

-""" Ajout dans les dictionnaires word2idx et idx2word
+""" Addition in the dictionaries word2idx and idx2word
-de tous les mots apparaissant plus de 8 fois""" vocab_threshold = 8
+of all words appearing more than 8 times""" vocab_threshold = 8
 words = [word for word, cnt in counter.items() if cnt >= vocab_threshold]